GitLab5sem2024/Library-Management-System/README.md

 ## Technologies Used

-- **Backend**: python

-Here is a description for your README file about using Python for the backend:

----

 ### Backend

 The backend of this project is developed using **Python**, a versatile and powerful language known for its simplicity and efficiency.
 Python was chosen for its vast ecosystem of libraries and frameworks that enable rapid development and reliable performance.